Probate Q&A Series

 4. Court Approval of Allowance or Compromise

-If creditors and the representative finalize an agreement, the representative files a petition asking the clerk of court to allow the claim or approve a compromise.
-N.C.G.S. § 28A-13-5 gives the court authority to confirm negotiated settlements.
-If the court finds the compromise fair to the estate and its beneficiaries, it issues an order allowing payment under the agreed terms.
+If creditors and the representative finalize an agreement, the representative may seek court approval of a compromise.
+N.C.G.S. § 28A-13-5 addresses compromise of claims.
+If the court finds the compromise fair to the estate and its beneficiaries, it may issue an order approving the compromise.

 See N.C.G.S. § 28A-13-5.